Peggy Littleton

 Propst (Littleton) was elected to the State Board of Education in November 2004 to serve Colorado's Congressional District.
 She won a six-year term with 62 percent of the vote.
 After her State Board of Education term expired in 2010, Propst (Littleton) ran successfully for a county commissioner seat and was re-elected in 2014.

-Propst became a candidate for the United States Senate Jan.
-20, 2016.
-Propst was hoping to unseat Sen. Michael Bennet, D-Colo., whom national media had identified among the more vulnerable Democrats in 2016.
+Propst became a candidate for the United States Senate January 20, 2016.
+Propst was hoping to unseat Sen. Michael Bennet, Democrat-Colorado, whom national media had identified among the more vulnerable Democrats in 2016.

 Early life and personal

 Propst was born in Sidney, Nebraska, and moved to Fort Morgan, Colorado, when she was 4.
 Propst grew up in Longmont, Colorado a Boulder County municipality neighboring the college town of Boulder which is known for progressive politics and culture.
 Her father was a union member and equipment maintenance worker with AT&T for 30 years; her mother a teacher.
 After graduation from High School, Propst spent a year abroad as a Rotary Youth Exchange student in Austria.
 She has lived in Colorado Springs since the summer of 1993.